ljlm0402/typescript-express-starter/typescript-express-starter/README.md

 ## 🤔 Why typescript-express-starter?

-NodeJS is great for the rapid development of web-projects, but is often neglected because of the lack of type safety.
+Node Js is great for the rapid development of web-projects, but is often neglected because of the lack of type safety.
 TypeScript solves this issue and (along with its linter file) can even make your code more robust than some other static languages like Java.